Universal basic income in India: Basic income to empower women

 There are two qualifications that uniquely position India for the implementation of a universal basic income (UBI) - the lack of women in the public labor force and the presence of a large informal sector.

 First, the UBI would help Indian women gain greater financial independence and thus enhance gender equality.
 In 2018, about 75% of adult Indian women are not employed in jobs outside of the home; without a source of income they are financially dependent on their husbands or families.
 If family relationships become strained, women often have nowhere else to go and are forced to remain in the difficult situation.
 Their lack of income constraints many women from making their own choices, even in situations of abuse and violence.
 A UBI would give these women some measure of autonomy.

 Benefits for the informal work sector

 Second, a UBI would uniquely benefit India because of its large informal sector.
 More than 90% of the Indian population works in the informal sector; the informal sector includes all businesses of less than 10 workers that are not taxed or monitored by government authorities.
 This segment of the workforce receives no benefits or pensions, and hence informal sector workers have no access to retirement savings, health benefits, or financial security.
-It is important to note that although this is especially prominent in rural India, even without accounting for the agricultural sectors of the economy, more than 80% of the Indian population is still employed in informal sector jobs.
+Although this is especially prominent in rural India, even without accounting for the agricultural sectors of the economy, more than 80% of the Indian population is still employed in informal sector jobs.
 A UBI would enable this large part of the population to have some financial security in the case of unemployment, health issues, or any other extenuating circumstance.